 Aineisto on käytettävissä (B) tutkimukseen, opetukseen ja opiskeluun.

 - Kiljunen, Pentti (Yhdyskuntatutkimus)

-air pollution, biofuels, electric power generation, energy, energy consumption, energy policy, energy prices, energy supply, environment, environmental degradation, fossil fuels, hydropower, information sources, non-renewable energy, nuclear energy, radioactive wastes, renewable energy, wind energy
+air pollution, biofuels, energy, energy consumption, energy generation, energy policy, energy prices, energy supply, environment, environmental degradation, fossil fuels, hydropower, information sources, non-renewable energy, nuclear energy, radioactive wastes, renewable energy, wind energy